python-discord/summer-code-jam-2020-qualifier/README.md

 ### Advanced Requirements

 _The requirements in this section will ask you to implement the `ArticleField` class.
-It is not necessary to make changes to the `Article` class, but if you do, make sure that the tests for the requirements in previous sections still pass._
+It is not necessary to make changes to the `Article` class, but if you do, make sure the tests for the requirements in previous sections still pass._

-While duck typing is a common practise in Python, the data of to articles will probably have to be saved to a database with a rigid data types scheme.
-That's why we want to introduce some type checking for attributes to catch errors early rather than late.
-In this section, you'll implement a simple descriptor that checks if the value we are trying to assign to an attribute has the correct type.
+While duck typing is a common practice in Python, type checking can come in handy.
+For example, articles will probably have to be saved to a database with a rigid data type scheme.
+The types of the article's attributes can be checked upon assignment to catch type errors early rather than late.
+In this section, you'll implement a simple descriptor that checks if the value assigned to an attribute has the correct type.

-1. Implement a descriptor, `ArticleField`, that checks if the value we are trying to assign to an instance attribute has the correct type.
-As we want to be able to reuse the same descriptor class for different types, its `__init__` method expects one argument (for `field_type`): the type it should check against.
+1. Implement a descriptor, `ArticleField`, that checks if the value assigned to an instance attribute has the correct type.
+To make the descriptor reusable for different types, its `__init__` method should have a `field_type` parameter, which is the type it should check against.
 To not be too rigid, the type check should allow instances of subclasses of the type in addition to the type itself.

     If the value has the correct type, the assignment should happen normally; if not, the descriptor should raise a [`TypeError`](https://docs.python.org/3/library/exceptions.html#TypeError):
     ```py